polkadot-fellows/RFCs/text/0103-introduce-core-index-commitment.md

 as backers did off-chain.
 It currently stores the claim queue at the newest allowed relay parent corresponding to the claim queue offset `0`.
 The runtime needs to be changed to store a claim queue snapshot at all allowed relay parents.

-### Backwards compatibility

-Two flavors of candidate receipts are used in network protocols, runtime and node
-implementation:

-- `CommittedCandidateReceipt` which includes the `CandidateDescriptor` and the `CandidateCommitments`
-- `CandidateReceipt` which includes the `CandidateDescriptor` and just a hash of the commitments

-We want to support both the old and new versions in the runtime and node, so the implementation must be able to detect the version of a given candidate receipt.

-The version of the descriptor is detected by checking the reserved fields.
-If they are not zeroed, it means it is a version 1 descriptor.
-Otherwise the `version` field is used further to determine the version.
-It should be `0` for version 2 descriptors.
-If it is not the descriptor has an unknown version and should be considered invalid.

 ## Drawbacks